Jeiel0rbit/scan-me/README.md

 ## Configuration
 * To alter the base64 line (line 13), use the following online tool: https://www.revshells.com/
 * To change the IP address (line 34), replace it with the desired IP.

-### Note
+* `pip install -r requirements.txt`

+> [!Note]
-The program is written in Brazilian Portuguese.
+> The program is written in Brazilian Portuguese.
 If you want to remove the backdoor, you can modify the code to use it only as a network scanner program.
 Remember, this is for educational purposes only, to understand how a backdoor works.